Aniconism: In Judaism

-The view of Judaism as an aniconistic religion was challenged by David Kaufmann, who marshalled a large and comprehensive corpus of data in order to prove that this belief was untenable.
-He was the first person to use the term "Jewish art" in an article which he published in 1878, and he is also considered the founder of the scholarly discipline of Jewish art history.
-In 1901, his disciple Dr. Samuel Krauss wrote:
+The view that Judaism is an aniconic religion was challenged by David Kaufmann, who marshalled an extensive and comprehensive corpus of data to prove that this view was untenable.
+He was the first to use the term "Jewish art" in an article he published in 1878, and he is also considered the founder of the scholarly discipline of Jewish art history.
+In 1901, his disciple Samuel Krauss wrote:

-As late as ten years ago it would have been absurd to speak about a Jewish art.
+As late as ten years ago, it would have been absurd to speak about a Jewish art.
 It is Kaufmann's own merit to have uncovered this art.
 Not only did he have to prove that such an art existed, he also had to prove that it could exist, as he showed that the idea that the prohibition of images would obstruct the development of such an art was mistaken, and even established it as an irrefutable fact that the art in wide areas was not prohibited insofar as no worship was associated with it.

 In a refutation of the belief in an aniconistic form of Judaism, and more generally in an underestimation of Jewish visual arts, the historian of ideas Kalman Bland proposed that the phenomenon is a modern construction, stating that "Jewish aniconism crystallized simultaneously with the construction of modern Jewish identities".
-Others have also argued that the notion of a total prohibition of figural representation in the Biblical and Hellenistic-Roman periods is untenable.
+Others have also argued that the notion of a total prohibition of figural representation in the biblical era and Hellenistic-Roman period is untenable.

-Some illustrations from the Middle Ages feature fantastic creatures—usually animal-headed humanoids, even when the depictions are quite clearly meant to be those of historical or mythological humans, known as zoocephalic figures.
-A well-known example is the Birds' Head Haggadah (Germany, circa 1300).
-Although it is theorized that zoocephalic art is to circumvent this prohibition, the fact that some manuscripts also include human faces casts doubt on this assumption.
+Some illustrations from the Middle Ages feature fantastic creatures—usually animal-headed humanoids—even when the depictions are quite clearly meant to be those of historical or mythological humans, known as zoocephalic figures.
+A well-known example is the German Birds' Head Haggadah (c.
+1300).
+Although it is theorized that zoocephalic art is intended to circumvent this prohibition, the presence of human faces in some manuscripts casts doubt on this assumption.
 The reasons for this illustration style are not fully understood.

 The Ambrosian Bible or Ambrosian Tanakh of 1236 by Jacob ben Samuel and Joseph ben Kalonymus is one of the earliest Ashkenazic illuminated manuscripts and biblical codices.
-It contains figural representation and depictions of biblical figures such as Adam and Eve, Abraham, Isaac, Jacob or Joseph, Moses, Solomon, David and others.
+It contains figural representations and depictions of biblical figures such as Adam and Eve, Abraham, Isaac, Jacob (or Joseph), Moses, Solomon, David, and others.
 Some of the figures appear with faces obscured or zoocephalic.
 It was made for a patron probably from Ulm.